About the Program

 What to Expect During an Ambulance Ride

+Upon arrival at a scene, the medical team will assess and stabilize the patient’s condition.
+The ambulance crew will make a transport decision depending on the patient’s condition and medical needs.
 During the ambulance ride, the medical team will continue to monitor the patient’s vital signs and provide necessary treatments.
 The ambulance crew will do their best to keep the patient comfortable and reassured during the ride.
-They are trained to address anxiety and provide emotional support.
-The ambulance crew will maintain communication with the receiving hospital, providing them with all the essential information about the patient’s condition.
+Once at the hospital, the ambulance crew will transfer the patient to the care of hospital staff.

 Insurance and Billing